Security-Onion-Solutions/securityonion-docs/playbook.rst

 Putting a Play into Production
 ------------------------------

 When you are ready to start alerting on your Play, change the Status of the play to ``Active``.
 This will create :ref:`hive` case template & the :ref:`elastalert` config.
-Any edits made to the Play in Playbook will automatially update the Elastalert configuration and TheHive case template
+Any edits made to the Play in Playbook will automatially update the Elastalert configuration and TheHive case template.

 Viewing Playbook Alerts
 ------------------------------

-When results from your Plays are found (via Elastalert), any high or critical severity results will generate an Alert within :ref:`hive`.
-Low and medium severity results are available to view within Hunt or Kibana.
+When results from your Plays are found (via :ref:`elastalert`), any high or critical severity results will generate an Alert within :ref:`hive`.
+Low and medium severity results are available to view within :ref:`hunt` or :ref:`kibana`.

 User Accounts
 ------------------------------